MaksymChukhrai/backend-bank-operations/README.md

 🇺🇦 [Read in Ukrainian](README.uk.md)

-API for banking transactions, created as a test assignment.
+API for working with banking transactions, created as this assignment.
+The system allows storing transactions, updating them, automatically recalculating account balances, and optimizing the processing of large volumes of operations using caching and a task queue system.

 ## Functionality